espero-soft/artisan/readme.md

 # espero-soft/artisan

-A Laravel package for generating entities and CRUD operations.
+A Laravel package for generating entities, CRUD, services operations for laravel project.

 ## Installation